Sunday, July 5, 2026

 There are several reasons for this, not all of them technical, but the technical obstacles are considerable.
 For one thing, crewed missions are much heavier.
 Besides the mass of the people themselves, you need a life support system, food and water, equipment for a cabin and so on.
 More mass means a bigger rocket.

 The stakes are also higher.
-13 of the 330 launches, or about 4%, failed.
+13 of the 330 launches in 2025, or about 4%, failed.
 If you leave out LEO launches (crewed or uncrewed), that number is much higher.
 There were two successful lunar landings last year, but also at least three failures.
 Of the two successes, one landed on its side.
 This sort of thing is OK if it's just expensive equipment getting destroyed, so you can afford to take more risks.
 For a crewed mission, nothing major can go wrong, and even minor problems like toilet malfunctions require serious attention.

 From a strictly economic perspective, crewed missions make very little sense.
 The real reason to send people around to the Moon is that we want to send people to the Moon, either for its own sake, or so that we can establish a presence there and eventually send people to Mars and beyond.
-Whether that's a worthwhile goal is a matter for debate that I'm not going to take a position on here.
+Whether that's a worthwhile goal is a matter for debate and I'm not going to take a position on it here.

 My point here is that a crewed mission to the Moon, or anywhere beyond LEO, wasn't just a major engineering feat 50 years ago.
 It's still a major engineering feat now.
 Practically all of the progress in the past 50 years ago has been aimed at solving different problems: Getting equipment and people to LEO, and getting equipment beyond LEO.
 Crewed missions like the ISS have told us a lot about what happens to people in space, and the Artemis mission reflects that, but not much about how to get them there that we didn't already know.